tum-esm/drive-inventory/README.md

-# traffic-emission-inventory
+# Traffic Emission Inventory
-Bottom-up method to calculate traffic emissions based on traffic model, traffic count and HEBFA emission factor data.
+Method to calculate a spatially and temporally explicity bottom-up traffic emission inventory based on a macroscopic traffic model, traffic counting data and HBEFA emission factors.